Los Angeles Bank Fraud Defense Attorneys

 Being accused of bank fraud can leave a black spot on your reputation and make you seem distrustful to your friends and family.
 After all, you are being accused of lying for your own personal gain.
 On top of that, if you are convicted, it will be difficult to pursue future employment.
 Employers are wary of people found guilty of fraud, worrying that you might attempt to commit another fraudulent crime.

 We at Werksman Jackson & Quinn LLP, however, will offer no such judgment.
 We only care about providing our clients with fair, proper representation.
 Our firm has represented many clients accused of fraud and gone to bat for every single one.
-If you are facing charges for bank fraud, you need the very best in criminal defense on your side.
+If you are facing charges of bank fraud in Los Angeles, you need the very best in criminal defense on your side.
 Call us at (213) 688-0460.

 Bank fraud is a serious criminal offense that is usually defined as when an individual purposefully, and with full knowledge, carries out a plan to defraud a financial institute.
 In more simplified terms, it means the use of false or illegal means to get money, financial assets, or property that is owned or controlled by a bank or some other financial institute.